-Olay is a popular name in the skincare industry due to its anti-aging line.
-It is available all across the world at an affordable price.
-Wondering if this drugstore skincare brand is ethical?
+Olay is popular name among skincare brands primarily due to its anti-aging line.
+Wondering if this drugstore brand is animal-friendly?
 Let’s find out where Olay stands in terms of animal testing and veganism.
 So, is Olay cruelty-free or vegan?
 Or should you skip it?

 Graham Wulff, a former Unilever employee, founded Olay in 1952.
-Its name was Oil of Olay at that time.
-Gradually, the company added more products and scaled steadily.
-In 1985, P&G acquired the company and Olay got its new name soon after.
+Initially, its name was Oil of Olay.
+In 1985, it was acquired and renamed as Olay.

 At a glance, Olay’s testing policy looks decent and makes the consumers believe that it’s indeed cruelty-free.
 But that’s far from the truth.
 It’s pretty misleading.